 Plus, keto diets reduce hunger and increase satiety, which can be particularly helpful when trying to lose weight (

 The ketogenic diet relies on a very low-carb routine.
-Carbs are typically restricted to under 50 grams per day, replaced mostly with fat and moderate amounts of protein.
+Carbs are typically restricted to 20-50 grams per day, replaced mostly with fat and moderate amounts of protein.

 Switching over to a ketogenic diet can seem overwhelming, but it doesn’t have to be difficult.

 Your focus should be on reducing carbs while increasing the fat and protein content of meals and snacks.